nnehome/nnehome.github.io/_sources/index.rst.txt

    * -
      - Main Properties
    * - 1
-     - It does not require computing integrals over the unobservables (:math:`\boldsymbol{\epsilon}`) in the structural econometric model.
+     - It does not require computing integrals over the unobservables (:math:`\boldsymbol{\varepsilon}`) in the structural econometric model.
 It only requires being able to simulate data using the econometric model.
    * - 2
      - It does not require optimizing an (potentially non-smooth) objective function as in extremum estimators (e.g., SMLE, SMM, indirect inference).
    * - 3